MGDIS/core-ui/packages/mg-components/src/components/molecules/inputs/mg-input-rich-text-editor/readme.md

 ### Toolbar configuration

 The component provides a default toolbar with commonly used formatting options.
-You can customize the toolbar by using the `modules` prop, which accepts a Jodit `ButtonsOption` configuration.
+You can customize the toolbar by using the `modules` HTML attribute, which accepts a comma-separated list of button names.

 #### Default toolbar